Lower School Curriculum By Grade

 Painting: Scenes from Ancient Cultures

-Spanish: Reading & Retelling of Short Stories, Basic Vocabulary, Play Performance
+Spanish: Reading & Retelling of Short Stories, Basic Vocabulary

 Music: Singing, Music Theory, Soprano Recorder